stackbit-projects/stumbll-256cf/src/pages/index.md

       The wait is almost over!!
 We will be live soon.
     actions:
-      - label: Get the book
+      - label: Tell me when!
         url: /pricing
         style: primary
         has_icon: true